 Network effects and adoption: Bitcoin is a household name today and has experienced widespread adoption, with estimates suggesting that more than 100 million people worldwide own Bitcoin.
 Moreover, the Bitcoin network currently processes approximately 400,000 transactions daily, and its market capitalisation exceeded $2 trillion in December 2024.

-Different ways to invest in Bitcoin
+Different ways to buy in Bitcoin in Australia

 There are several ways to gain exposure to Bitcoin.
 It’s important to thoroughly research each option before investing, as they can carry varying levels of exposure and risk:

-Buy Bitcoin (BTC) directly: One way to invest in Bitcoin is to purchase it directly through a broker like CMC Invest, allowing you to gain exposure to its price movements.
+One way to invest in Bitcoin is to purchase it directly through a broker like CMC Invest, allowing you to gain exposure to its price movements.

-Buy a Bitcoin ETF or trust: If you’re the type of investor who wants exposure to Bitcoin without the complexities of owning and managing the cryptocurrency directly, Bitcoin ETFs (exchange-traded funds) and trusts are alternatives to consider.
-They track the price of Bitcoin and can be bought through a regular brokerage account, like with CMC Invest.
 Some popular examples include the iShares Bitcoin Trust (IBIT), Grayscale Bitcoin Trust (GBTC) and Fidelity Wise Origin Bitcoin Fund (FBTC).
 Bear in mind that ETFs come with management fees.

-Bitcoin-related equities: Another way to invest in Bitcoin indirectly is by buying shares in companies that hold Bitcoin or are involved in the cryptocurrency industry, such as Bitcoin mining companies.
-However, this strategy could expose you to further company-specific risks that might not be directly tied to Bitcoin’s price.
+Another way to invest in Bitcoin indirectly is by buying shares in companies that hold Bitcoin or are involved in the cryptocurrency industry, such as Bitcoin mining companies.